ErikWe/sharp-measures/README.md

 # SharpMeasures [![NuGet version (SharpMeasures)](https://img.shields.io/nuget/v/SharpMeasures.svg?style=plastic)](https://www.nuget.org/packages/SharpMeasures/)

-SharpMeasures is a C# tool that aims to simplify proper usage of physical quantities and units of measurement during development.
-This is done by providing concrete types, such as `Time`, `UnitOfLength`, and `Acceleration3`.
-Common matematical operations are also implemented, allowing quantities to be derived from other quantities - as demonstrated below.
+SharpMeasures is an easily extendable C# tool that aims to encourage explicit usage of physical quantities and units of measurement during development.
+This is done by providing concrete types, such as `Time`, `UnitOfLength`, and `Acceleration3` - together with a custom source generator.
+While SharpMeasures is mainly designed as a treatment for *primitive obsession*, common matematical operations are also implemented, allowing quantities to be derived from other quantities - as demonstrated below.

 ```csharp
 Displacement3 displacement = (0, 1.5, -4) * Length.OneMetre;